IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 }
 {% endhighlight %}

-To support this the Dsl must be changed, so that each new expression will use the closest implicit `RequestBuilder` object is scope.
+To support this the DSL must be changed, so that each new expression will use the closest implicit `RequestBuilder` object in scope.
 This will enable partial `RequestBuilder` objects be used as the starting point for later expressions.

 First add implicit support to the `RequestBuilder` helper object.
 The `emptyBuilder` is defined as implicit, now if there are no implicit `RequestBuilder` objects in scope the empty one will be used.
 Next an implicit second argument list is added to the `apply` method, this now simply returns the implicit builder.
 The end result is that the expression `RequestBuilder()` will always return the correct object using implicit resolution.